-2021 New Movie Releases: The Full Movie Release Date Schedule For Next Year
+2021 New Movie Releases: The Full Movie Release Date Schedule

 Friday September 17th

+Cry Macho - Theatrical and HBO Max Release - Rated PG-13 - Clint Eastwood, Fernanda Urrejola

-The Bad Guys - Rating TBD
+Copshop - Rating TBD - Gerard Butler, Frank Grillo

-The Man From Toronto - Rating TBD - Jason Statham, Kevin Hart
+The Eyes of Tammy Faye - Rating TBD - Jessica Chastain, Andrew Garfield

+The Starling - Theatrical and Netflix Release (Streaming September 24) - Rated PG-13 - Melissa McCarthy, Timothy Olyphant

 Friday September 24th